arthist-lmu/max/README.md

 ## Deployment

 The web application is deployed through RStudio’s [shinyapps.io](https://sschneider.shinyapps.io/museum-analytics/).
 Additionally, it is published on [RStudio Cloud](https://rstudio.cloud/project/1077562), which provides a complete development environment of the project.
+To promote collaboration and guarantee reproducibility, a list of all required *R* package dependencies (and their versions) was generated with *packrat*.

 ## About the Project